Act I · The Grove

 She's not here.

-Everything is exactly as I left it.
-Her bedroll is still empty.
+Everything is exactly as it was.
+Her bedroll, still empty.

-Why in the hells did the wretched thoughts have to permeate my dreams of all things?
-Do I have no sanctuary from Bhaal's whispers?
-Even for one gods-forsaken night?!
+Why in the hells did the wretched thoughts seep into my dreams, of all things?
+Do I not have sanctuary from Bhaal's whispers for one gods-forsaken night?!

-I take a sharp breath in through my nose, giving an even longer exhale.
+I take a sharp breath in, giving a long, slow exhale.

 I return to the willow, scanning the path, as if looking twice will somehow manifest her.